Explore the Context: Optimal Data Collection for Context-Conditional Dynamics Models: EXPERIMENTS

 \paragraph{Data collection} For each experiment, we collect random data from the respective environments.
 For this, we first sample environment instances for each experiment, varying in their hidden parameters $\bm{\alpha}$.
 The respective samples of $\bm{\alpha}$ constitute the empirical distribution $A$.
 Then, we simulate two rollouts of length 100 on each sampled environment instance, by applying independently sampled actions starting from a random initial state.
 More specific details are given in the "Data collection" paragraph of each experiment.

 \paragraph{Model training} From the pre-generated data, we sample target chunks $D^\alpha$ and context sets $C^\alpha$ for empirical loss minimization

 where $A$ denotes the empirical distribution of parameter values $\bm{\alpha}$.
 We refer to the supplementary material for details on the sampling procedure.
 We train all models using the Adam optimizer \citep{kingma2015adam}.
-For evaluation, we select the model which reaches minimal validation loss within 50k steps for the toy problem and 100k steps for Pendulum and MountainCar.
+We evaluate the models after training for 50k steps for the toy problem and 100k steps for Pendulum and MountainCar\footnote{Correction of version published at AISTATS 2021: We evaluate after a fixed number of steps, not at minimum validation loss.}.
 We perform all evaluations on 3 independently trained models per environment and model configuration.
 We set the KL divergence scaling factor in equation~\ref{eq:lowerbound} to $\lambda_\mathrm{KL}=5$.
 For more details on the training procedure, we refer to the supplementary material.